brianbillman/exif-lens-chooser/README.markdown

 ## How to Customize

-Open the app in Automator, and you should see 6 collapsable sections.
-The ones to modify are the second and sixth sections.

-### Run AppleScript (show prompt for lens selection)

- 1. Expand section
- 2. The double quoted values between the `{` and `}` are the items that appear in the list.
-The exact list value (each lens name) is used as a unique id that will be referenced later.
-Separate each item with a comma, and make sure double quotes surround each item's text.
-Add or remove lenses as desired, and the order does not matter.

-### Run Shell Script (modify EXIF to files based using exiftool)
- 1. Expand section
+Open `exif-lens-chooser.sh` in your favorite text editor.

+ 1. At the top is an `options` array with a list of lens names in it,
- 2. Inside the `case` statement, the lens names in single quotes correspond to the lens names defined in the list in the previous section.
+ 2. Inside the `case` statement , the lens names in single quotes correspond to the lens names defined in `options` above.
 These must match exactly, or else the lens you select from the dialog won't set the correct lens info.
- 3. Edit the values within the `lens_params` string for each lens for what you want to set into the image's EXIF data.
+ 3. Edit the values underneath the lens name for each lens for what you want to set into the image's EXIF data.
 Specific examples are given below for prime and zoom lenses.
 The `Lens` value is the description that appears in Lightroom; this can be as generic or as verbose as you'd like.
 I decided to make mine an accurate description of the lenses, even if the format doesn't match what's reported for the autofocus/CPU lenses I have.
  4. Additional EXIF fields fields are described in this [exiftool documentation](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/EXIF.html).
 Some fields of possible interest: `LensMake`, `LensModel`, `LensSerialNumber`.
- 5. Feel free to add or remove lenses as desired, but they need to have a corresponding entry in the earlier *Run AppleScript* section.
+ 5. Feel free to add or remove lenses as desired, but they need to have a corresponding entry in the earlier `options` section.
  6. If you wish to remove the notification, find the `# Show notification` section of code, and change the next line `if true` to `if false`.
 In either case, if there are any problems updating a photo, a text file will be created at `~/exif-lens-chooser.txt` for further review.
 If there are no issues, the file will not exist.
 The file will be be overwritten if it already exists whenever the application is run.

 #### Examples